 And Ishmael his son was thirteen years old when he was circumcised in the flesh of his foreskin.

 That very same day Abraham was circumcised, and his son Ishmael; and all the men of his house, born in the house or bought with money from a foreigner, were circumcised with him.

-Even before Jesus was born, the notion that true circumcision was a matter of the heart was well known among the Jews.
-The following short pape (from Jews for Jesus) summarizes all this Old Testament history and moves on to introduce the radically new truth on the subject by the Apostles of Jesus.
+Abraham, the father of the Jewish people, lived about 20 centuries before Jesus was born, so the notion that true circumcision was a matter of the heart was well known among the Jews.
+The following short paper (from Jews for Jesus) summarizes all this Old Testament history and moves on to introduce the radically new truth on the subject by the Apostles of Jesus.